Changissnz/selfinterest/README.md

 national progressivism is accepted as the general trend and the specifics in hardships due, in part, to divergences from more comfortable norms are the causes for personal dissatisfaction.
-Innovative products have merit due to being improvements in solutions, but have to be more difficult to integrate into the whole for a different kind of whole.
+Innovative products have merit due to being improvements in solutions, but have to be more difficult to integrate into the whole to cause a different kind of whole.
 The inability of a human being to find content in their surroundings is celebrated from time to time.
 The idea of the best artists being tortured souls, in their waking lives, has a persuasion to it due to its rational-like characterization of the lives some of